ivanmirandastavenuiter/kontollarte-app-mvc-php-bootstrap/README.md

 A simple and useful app to manage art jobs and contact with the art world professionals.

+__HEY!__: this is the local version.
+To check it on the internet, click here: http://kontollarte.epizy.com/index.php?mod=user&op=login

 [PICS]

 ## App main functions